efranks555/erinexa/README.md

 Files for my personal website

 I have no idea what I'm doing!
-That's why there's nothign here yet.
+That's why there's nothing here yet.